Fedjmike/cucats-python/exercises/session-2-exercises.md

 False
 ```

-If you're keen, modify is_palindrome such that it takes as in put a phrase with spaces and is case insensitive.
+If you're keen, modify is_palindrome such that it takes as input a phrase with spaces and is case insensitive.

 Hint: `s.replace(a,b)` returns a copy of the string with all occurrences of a in s replaced by b. `s.lower()` returns a copy of the string with all the cased characters converted to lowercase.